Year End Awards

 Off the Track Thoroughbred Award

 All tattooed Thoroughbreds are eligible for this award.
 When ridden by an FCEA member, tattooed TB’s earn scores at FCEA shows.
 Tattoo must be confirmed by the organizer of the FCEA show.
 A minimum two(2) scores at two(2) different FCEA shows are required for eligibility.
+Volunteer hours are also required for eligibility.
 Points based on the best two scores at the same level from two different shows.

 Awarded at the following Dressage Levels: